I’ve been very into ’90s music lately. This is the music of my teenage years; it’s always going to be what I reach for in moments of comfort.

 It’s like a blog.

-Some years that I blog a lot; some years I blog a little.
+Some years I blog a lot; some years I blog a little.
 But every time that there’s a gap, there’s this temptation to apologize, to explain where you’ve been and what you’re going to do now, and make big promises about the future.
 (Those promises are the worst.)
 It’s normal to miss days—that is the ebb and flow of being a creator.

 Don’t apologize.
 Explain where you’ve been if it’s an interesting story, but just write the next post.
 People will be happy to see you in their feeds again.